Alcohol in Malaysia

-Based on a report released by International Organisation of Good Templars (IOGT) in 2016, Malaysia has the third highest tax on alcohol worldwide at 15%, behind Norway and Singapore which are predicted to keep increasing.
-The country has the 10th largest population of alcohol users worldwide, with an annual spending of RM2 billion on alcoholic drinks.
-Prior to the Trans-Pacific Partnership, Malaysia together with Vietnam plans to drop import tariffs on beer, whiskey and other alcoholic drinks.
+Based on a report released by International Organisation of Good Templars in 2016, Malaysia has the third highest tax on alcohol worldwide at 15%, behind Norway and Singapore which are predicted to keep increasing.
+The country has an annual spending of RM2 billion on alcoholic drinks.
+Prior to the Trans-Pacific Partnership, Malaysia together with Vietnam plans to drop import tariffs on beer, whisky, and other alcoholic drinks.

 History and tradition

-The history of local alcoholic drinks in the country is mostly concentrated in the island of Borneo.
-Indigenous islanders traditionally drank home-made rice wines called tuak and tapai in their communal gatherings and harvest festivals of Gawai Dayak and Kaamatan.
-Alcohol consumption in the Malay Peninsula meanwhile was less common, as the Malay sultanates there adhered to Islamic principles regarding to alcohol.
-But following the arrival of alcoholic drinks from the Western world to Malay Archipelago in the 17th century when European colonial merchants began to come in contact with the people in the archipelago, some local Malay population start to taste wine brought by the Portuguese and Dutch and this was continued until the arrival of British until the 19th and 20th centuries.
-The arrival of Indian labours in British plantations during the colonial times marks the introduction of "toddy" production by the Indian community, as well with the arrival of Chinese labourers on British mines who produce and introduce their own alcoholic drink such as "samsu" to the local community.
-The British also brought their own drinking traditions, introducing beer and stout.
+The tradition of brewing alcoholic drinks in Malaysia is most prominent in the island of Borneo.
+Indigenous islanders traditionally drank home-made rice wine called tuak and tapai in their communal gatherings and harvest festivals of Gawai Dayak and Kaamatan.
+Alcohol consumption in the Malay Peninsula has been less common since the introduction of Islam.
+However, the production and consumption of alcohol (arak) has been a tradition since the time of Hang Tuah in the 15th century.
+In the 20th century, palm toddy was popular among the local Indian and Chinese communities.
+The Chinese also made samsu rice wine.
+The British brought their own traditional brewed alcoholic drinks, such as beer and stout.
 In the 1930, the first brewery was established in neighbouring British Singapore.

 Industry and products

 Beer

 Since the British colonial times, Tiger Beer was the first commercial beer brewed in 1932 by Malayan Breweries Limited, a Singapore-based brewery which was formed from a merger between Heineken and Fraser and Neave (F&N).
-The beginning of alcohol productions in Malaysia start in 1968, when two leading breweries of Guinness and Malayan Breweries merged to form a new company known as Guinness Anchor Berhad.
-In 1970, Carlsberg established its first brewery outside Kuala Lumpur.
+The beginning of alcohol productions in Malaysia start in 1968, when two leading breweries, Guinness and Malayan, merged to form a new company known as Guinness Anchor Berhad.
+In 1970, Carlsberg established its first brewery outside Kuala Lumpur in Shah Alam.
 Both are since the only legal commercial breweries in Malaysia, which account for 95% of the total beer and stout volume in the country market.
 In 2007, another two breweries known as Napex and Jaz brewed beer for pubs in the country, but both have since ceased from operation.
 Beside local productions, many alcoholic drinks in the country are also imported from neighbouring countries such as Singapore, Thailand, Indonesia, Philippines and Vietnam.